haw-type-design/haw-type-design.github.io/noordzij-cube/behind-the-cube/README.md

 > ### About
 >
 > The *Virtual Noordzij Cube* is an educational type design project developed and published by Prof. Pierre Pané-Farré and Simon Thiefes at the design department of the Hochschule für Angewandte Wissenschaften Hamburg.
-Simon Thiefes took responsibility of the coding.
+Simon Thiefes took responsibility for the coding.
 If you find bugs, please [report them via GitHub](https://github.com/haw-type-design/haw-type-design.github.io/issues), so we can fix them.